 Liquid fuels (such as diesel, naphtha and kerosine) can also be used in gas turbines and in steam systems.

 Nuclear power plants use the process of nuclear fission to generate heat.
 In this process, the nucleus of an atom is split, releasing a large amount of energy in the form of heat.
 This heat is used to produce steam, which drives turbines and generates electricity.
-Nuclear power is considered a low-emission source of electricity, but it comes with challenges related to radioactive waste disposal and safety concerns.
+Nuclear power is considered a low-emission source of electricity, but it comes with challenges related to radioactive waste.

 Hydropower involves the use of flowing water (rivers, dams, and reservoirs) to turn turbines and generate electricity.
 The energy of moving water is converted into mechanical energy, which is then converted into electrical energy.
 Hydropower is a renewable energy source and has been used for centuries to produce electricity.

 The capacity of hydropower systems is generally limited by rainfall and/or snowmelt.